 Making a Difference One Book at a Time

-With a readathon, you can increase the overall reading time for students and reap the many benefits of reading while raising money for a great cause.
+With a readathon, you can increase the overall reading time for students and reap the many benefits of reading while raising money through a school fundraiser for a great cause.
 With book fairs going virtual and many schools and PTAs strapped for cash, readathon can make a big difference toward library and special event funding, and much more.
 When your community comes together to read, great things happen—and it’s even easier when you have technology in place to streamline the process and make reading fun, encouraging students along the way.

 As the top reading challenge mobile app for kids and adults, Beanstack makes it easy to digitize your readathon.
-Click below to learn more about how Beanstack can support your next readathon and get reading and raising today!
+See how Beanstack can support your next readathon and get reading and raising today!